felipecarrillo100/vue-luciad-demo/README.md

 # install dependencies
 npm install

+#install luciadria.
+You will need to addapt the path to the right location of your LuciadRIA release
+npm install C:\Luciad\LuciadRIA_2018.1\web\luciad

 # serve with hot reload at localhost:8080
+npm start
+[or]
 npm run dev

 # build for production with minification